Baked Camembert with Dinner Rolls

 Dinner roll bread wreath with camembert center topped with cranberries and rosemary

 I’m currently really loving any tear-and-share bread dish – not only do they look gorgeous, but it’s the perfect time of the year to be making one.
 Serve this bread wreath alongside your cheeseboard, and it’s sure to be a hit!
 Plus, it works with more than just cheese – so grab your favorite dips too.
-Hummus, Smoky Eggplant Dip (Baba Ganoush), and Gluten-free Muhammara Dip (Roasted Red Pepper Dip) are my personal favorites!
+The best hummus recipe, Smoky Eggplant Dip (Baba Ganoush), and Gluten-free Muhammara Dip (Roasted Red Pepper Dip) are my personal favorites!

 A bun with some melted camembert and cranberries